 Sasaki earned her bachelor’s degree in history and archaeology from Cornell University and her master’s degree in anthropology from the University of Denver.
-She currently serves on the advisory council for the Council of Jewish American Museums and is the board president of the Western Museums Association.
-She is a guest lecturer for the museum studies graduate program at the John F. Kennedy University and has also lectured internationally for ICOM-China and the Museums and Galleries of Queensland.
+She served as president of the Western Museums Association’s board of directors and as a member of the American Alliance of Museums’ Facing Change working group, the Center for the Future of Museums’ Horizon Initiative steering committee and the advisory council for the Council of Jewish American Museums.
+She frequently guest lectured for the museum studies graduate programs and has also lectured internationally for ICOM-China and the Museums and Galleries of Queensland.

 # # #